AbstractOcclusion-gif/Evan-WebGl-Water-Unity-6-URP-Port-/README.md

 gradient from a Terrain heightmap, but full terrain integration (splat/detail blending, robust handling of arbitrary terrains) is not there yet — treat it as a preview.

+**Foam and foam particles are an enhancement area.** The turbulence-driven surface foam and the GPU foam/spray particles are functional and shipping, but are deliberately left as a place to push
+further: richer foam shaping, wake/trail particle emitters, and more physically-driven spray are planned rather than done.

 **Reflections don't all scale.** Planar reflection is a second camera render *per body*, so it does not scale to many bodies — use SSR + a reflection probe for multi-body scenes and reserve planar for a single hero body.